Sign In Register

 Safety Score

-Webster County unified government has an average annual temperature of 64°F (18°C).
+Webster County unified government enjoys a temperate climate with an average annual temperature of 64°F (18°C).
 Winters average 47°F in January while summers reach 80°F in July.
-Annual precipitation is 52.8 inches.
+The area gets 304 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 52.8 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 44.
+The city sits at an elevation of 408 feet.

 Temperature